rancher/docs/content/rke/v0.1.x/en/config-options/add-ons/network-plugins/_index.md

 weight: 261
 ---

-RKE supports the following network plug-ins that are deployed as add-ons:
+RKE provides the following network plug-ins that are deployed as add-ons:

 - Flannel
 - Calico